-If you are or would consider using your career to pursue EA goals, 80,000 Hours’ career guide provides lots of information not only about job choice but also the associated EA considerations.
+If you are or would consider using your career to pursue EA goals, 80,000 Hours’ career guide provides lots of information about not only choosing a job, but also the impact behind different career paths.
 For a structured introduction that keeps you accountable, you might prefer the Effective Altruism Coursera course.

 Once you've become familiar with the basics of effective altruism, you may get value from joining the discussion on the EA Forum, where authors from around the community share their expertise and explore new ideas.